-You can obtain the free version of the Altona Visual Test file that you need for the Integrated Altona Visual Test at the ECI web site (www.eci.org).
-Go to the Downloads area and download altona\visual\1v2a\x3.pdf.
+You can obtain the free version of the Altona Visual Test file that you need for the Integrated Altona Visual Test at the ECI website (www.eci.org).
+Go to the Downloads area a download altona_visual_1v2a_x3.pdf.

 This PDF file must be imported to the EX Print Server using Command WorkStation or Hot Folders, not printed through the printer driver.
 The printer driver converts a PDF file to PostScript, and therefore some PDF/X embedded information is lost.
 A PDF/X workflow cannot include printing through a printer driver.